armadaproject/armada-spark/docs/architecture.md

 ### Using Armada as a "cluster"

-While Armada can be treated as a cluster for the purposes of Spark, some care and consideration must be taken in order to meet most, if not all, of Spark's expectations.
+While Armada can be treated as a cluster for the purposes of Spark, some care and consideration must be taken in order to meet Spark's expectations.

 ### Driver and Executor (and Cluster Manager) Network Communications